Fujifilm X100F vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-M5 II Manual.
+Further information on the features and operation of the X100F and E-M5 II can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.